On generating series of finitely presented operads: Remarks and conjectures

 and

-Finally, since the Koszul duality plays an important role in the theory of operads and its applications, one would want to have that if a generating series of a Koszul operad $\P$ belongs to this class, then the series of its Koszul dual $\P^!$ should also belong to this class.
-To ensure this, we assume that the described class of formal power series should be closed under the operation which sends $f(z)$ to
+Finally, since the Koszul duality plays an important role in the theory of operads and its applications, one would want to have that if a generating series of a Koszul operad $\P$ belongs to $M$, then the series of its Koszul dual $\P^!$ should also belong to $M$.
+To ensure this, we assume that $M$ is closed under the operation which sends $f(z)$ to

-Note that while the generating series of $\com$ and $\lie$ are not rational nor algebraic, both these series satisfy simple first-order differential equations.
+Note that while the generating series of $\com$ and $\lie$ are neither rational nor algebraic, both these series satisfy simple first-order differential equations.
 In particular, these functions are differential algebraic.
 In view of the consideration above, we state the following claim.

 \begin{thesis} The exponential generating series of a generic finitely presented symmetric operad is differential algebraic. \end{thesis}